uyuni-project/uyuni/web/html/src/TYPESCRIPT_MIGRATION.md

 Usually it means the target expects a string, but you want to pass an element.
 To fix, change the target's props to accept `React.ReactNode` which among other things is a superset of `string`.
-In certain cases `JSX.Element` may be applicable as well.
+In certain cases `JSX.Element` may be applicable as well, see [examples and discussions here](https://github.com/typescript-cheatsheets/react#useful-react-prop-type-examples).

 ### `import type {Node} from 'react';`